Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 explain drops (earthquake, how to handle the outliers)

-The drops in the following graphs are all from the day after new year's eve.
+The drops in the following graphs are all from the day after New Year's Eve.
 This is always the day with the lowest overall sales.
+This is perhaps unsurprising as many of the shops will be closed on New Year's Day.

     train = train.groupby("Date").sales.sum().reset_index()
     train[train["sales"] <= 100000]